-The General Fund is budgeted to end FY2020 with a \$4,351 excess of revenues over expenditures after transfers.
+The General Fund is budgeted to end FY2021 with a \$618,048 excess of expenditures over revenue after transfers.

-Total revenue in the General Fund is budgeted to increase by \$95,363 or 0.28% from the FY2020 Budget and is comprised of the following changes:
+Total revenue in the General Fund is budgeted to increase by \$128,376 or 0.37% from the FY2020 Budget and is comprised of the following changes:

-- 1.19% increase in Property Tax revenue associated with a 1.50% increased EAV - 52.52% increase in State Sources revenue as a result of stabilized and increased Base Operating and Equalization grant appropriations - 12.10% decrease in Tuition & Fee revenue based on flat tuition rates and a decrease in enrollment
+- 4.99% increase in Property Tax revenue associated with a 2.65% increased EAV - 3.43% decrease in State Sources revenue as a result of decreased credit hours over the past two years and the impact on the base operating grant - 0.78% decrease in Tuition & Fee revenue based on flat tuition rates and a decrease in enrollment

-Total expenditures in the General Fund are budgeted to increase \$486,917 or 1.46% from the FY2019 Budget and are comprised of the following changes:
+Total expenditures in the General Fund are budgeted to increase \$775,775 or 2.29% from the FY2020 Budget and are comprised of the following changes:

-1.72% increase in Salaries as a result of negotiated contracts and restructuring

-- 1.59% increase in Benefits as a result of negotiated contracts, restructuring and projected claims for FY2020 - 11.96% increase in Contractual Services to reflect actual contracts including ITS Infrastructure improvements and enhanced payment processing options - 8.40% increase in Materials & Supplies to reflect actual activity for new programs - 10.63% increase in Conferences & Meetings due to reestablishing the budgetary line items following the state budget impasse - 34.24% increase in Fixed Charges to reflect actual activity - 3.28% increase in Utilities expense associated with increased utility rates and offset with energy efficiency associated with renovations - 11.11% decrease in Scholarships, Grants, and Waivers expenses to reflect actual activity, specifically adult education waivers
+- 0.64% increase in Salaries as a result of the Illinois minimum wage increase, negotiated contracts, and restructuring - 10.25% increase in Benefits as a result of negotiated contracts, restructuring and projected claims for FY2021 - 6.65% increase in Contractual Services to reflect actual contracts including data analytics software for institutional research and consulting for leadership training and management - 13.18% increase in Conferences & Meetings due to reestablishing the budgetary line items following the state budget impasse - 16.13% decrease in Fixed Charges to reflect actual activity - 1.52% increase in Utilities expense associated with increased utility rates and offset with energy efficiency associated with renovations - 2.00% decrease in Scholarships, Grants, and Waivers expenses to reflect actual activity, specifically adult education waivers

-Total revenue is projected to decrease \$1,791,220 or 4.96% from FY2011 actual, driven primarily by a 24.22% decrease in State Funding, 14.98% decrease in Tuition & Fees, and partially offset by a 36.52% increase in Property Taxes.
+Total revenue is projected to decrease \$421,804 or 1.21% from FY2012 actual, driven primarily by a 23.61% decrease in State Funding, 9.94% decrease in Tuition & Fees, and offset by a 38.35% increase in Property Taxes.

-Total expenditures are projected to increase \$246,735 or 0.73% from FY2011 actual, driven primarily by a 67.83% increase in Contractual Services, a 59.86% increase in Conferences and Meetings, a 20.02% increase in Materials and Supplies, and offset by a 18.57% decrease in Scholarships, Grants, and Waivers, a 65.71% decrease in fixed charges, and a 2.76% decrease in Salaries and Benefits.
+Total expenditures are projected to decrease \$99,894 or 0.29% from FY2012 actual, driven primarily by a 5.83% decrease in Salaries and Benefits, and a 14.06% decrease in Scholarships, Grants, and Waivers, and offset by a 78.49% increase in Contractual Services, and a 34.44% increase in Utilities.

-Operating Funds Revenue and Expenditure Summary FY2011 through FY2020
+Operating Funds Revenue and Expenditure Summary FY2012 through FY2021